 Niswey’s white label services client, a sales and marketing consultancy based in Germany, has been working for a UK based client who operates an immigration services company in India.
 Client shared the problem statement for the immigration services company: improve the efficiency of the sales team.
 The company was generating enough leads via PPC campaigns but faced the challenge of closing the deals in a short time.
 Leads would fall through and the CEO worried that they were losing potential customers because of this.
-How could we help them?

-Studying the Sales Process
+Studying The Sales Process

 We studied their entire sales process and noticed that once a pricing letter had gone to a prospect, the process mainly involved multiple follow-ups through phone calls or emails.
 We suggested that they start a trust building email campaign to these prospects so they find a way to engage with the brand on their own time or terms.
 The CEO agreed for a short project to see what would happen.

-Content to Nurture Leads
+Content To Nurture Leads

 Niswey worked with the sales teams of the company to identify content that a prospect would find useful on their journey to making a decision to emigrate to a new country.
 This included updates on job scenario in the destination country, things to watch out for during the immigration process, a transparent view of the full costs involved, a checklist to help them identify the right consulting company to sign up with, and so on.